 The vault is open to the public on regular business days from 8:00 a.m. to 4:30 p.m., excluding holidays.
 Due to liability, the Clerk staff does not conduct research.
 A land or title company can also be engaged for research

 The County Clerk maintains permanent records of all filed and recorded real property documents by metes and bounds, including oil and gas leases, royalty, warranty, and quit claim deeds; processes, files, and indexes papers pursuant to state law and local ordinance; and maintains permanent records of property documents, records, and subdivision maps.
 Other documents filed include mortgages, oil and gas liens with overriding royalties, affidavits of heirship, survivorship, notary public, military discharges, and powers of attorney.

-Weston County’s recorded documents are now available on the web at Weston County Land Records, allowing customers to subscribe and gain access, view, download and/or print images.
+In 2017-2018, Clerk Sellers digitized the entire land vault, from the founding of Weston County to present.
+Weston County's recorded documents are now available on the web at Weston County Land Records, allowing customers to subscribe and gain access, view, download and/or print images.
 For an account, please contact Big Horn Imaging LLC at 307-461-8800.

 Liens and Uniform Commercial Code

 The County Clerk is charged with the filing of personal, federal, and state tax liens, as well as perfecting, releasing, amending, and continuing security interests.

 The County Clerk receives and records all submitted records as listed above, including the filing of maps and the maintenance of cross-referenced indices.
 Documents for recording can be submitted via mail; please see the fee schedule for applicable recording fees, or contact our office for more information.

 Effective January 1, 2017, the Office of Weston County Clerk also accepts land records electronically.
 To get started eRecording, please contact one of our vendors: Simplifile at 800-460-5657, or Corporate Services Company at 866-652-0111.